 If keeping your rabbit outside you must be mindful of these dangers:

 - Predators – pet bunnies aren’t as good at protecting themselves from predators as their wild ancestors.
-Rabbits are prey animals and are in danger of being attacked by cats, dogs, racoons, hawks or foxes.
+Rabbits are prey animals and are in danger of being attacked by a variety of animals such as cats, dogs, hawks or foxes.

 - Escape – rabbits like to dig.
 So, if your bunny’s home is on top of soil or grass, and is not surrounded with mesh wire all around and under the level of the soil he or she might escape.